thoughtram/blog/_posts/2015-07-29-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 Let's shed some light on the code.
 In order to use Clog we first need to add it to our `Cargo.toml` file as we did before with Nickel.
 Then add an `extern crate clog;` statement.
 We also need to add `mod git;` and `mod clog_interop;` in order to have the compiler include those modules.
 Otherwise it would be just two Rust files that happen to be placed in our project directory.

 The rest should be pretty straight forward.
-We hardcoded the `repo_uri` to fetch the [Angular 2](github.com/angular/angular) repository and clone it into a local folder called `some-unique-id`.
+We hardcoded the `repo_uri` to fetch the [Angular](github.com/angular/angular) repository and clone it into a local folder called `some-unique-id`.
 We probably have some work here down the road to get that production ready.

 The most interesting part is the `&changelog as &str` for the `middleware!` macro to return on every request.